-Paragraph 2(h) of the Seventh Schedule
+Paragraph 1 of the Seventh Schedule Paragraph 2(h) of the Seventh Schedule

 - Any bona fide bursary or scholarship granted to enable or assist any person who is a person with disability as defined in section 6B(1) to study at a recognized educational or research institution may be exempt. - The disability that will qualify, is a disability as defined in s6B(1).
 Therefore, for the employee to prove this disability, the employee MUST submit the signed ITRDD form to the employer to confirm his / her disability is as defined in section 6B(1).